PG7048 Generic and Transferable Skills Portfolio for CACSSS students

 - 31 August

-The Associate Dean of the Graduate School will consider each portfolio and their recommendation will be sent to the Dean of Graduate Studies for approval.
+The Dean of the Graduate School will consider each portfolio and their recommendation will be sent to the Dean of Graduate Studies for approval.
 Students and the Graduate Studies Office will be notified that the credits have been awarded and will then be recorded on the student transcript.